-These volunteer data efforts are tracking where you can get a vaccine
+These vital volunteer data efforts are tracking where you can get a vaccine

 VaccinateCA has drawn attention partly from being publicized on the Twitter feed of Patrick McKenzie, a Stripe employee and serial entrepreneur who’s another of the site’s volunteer organizers.
 The effort now has a core team of about 20 people, but more than 300 people have contributed so far, mostly by calling vaccination sites to check on availability and eligibility requirements, Egner writes.

 The phone bank volunteers use a custom app built with Airtable to solicit information from vaccine sites such as pharmacies and share it in a standardized, scalable way.
-The app prompts volunteers with a randomly selected site that needs to be called and shows them a simple script with questions such as whether the location is offering walk-in vaccines to people over 65 and what documentation they need to present to get the shot, along with instructions for how to record that information in the database.
+The app prompts volunteers with site that needs to be called, prioritized by likelihood of vaccine availability, and shows them a simple script with questions such as whether the location is offering walk-in vaccines to people over 65 and what documentation they need to present to get the shot, along with instructions for how to record that information in the database.
 The group has provided the app code online so other organizations can reuse it in their states.

 A new role for local news